-Although I am not an Osteopath, I have been highly trained by Osteopaths in Osteopathic Spinal Manipulation; I have also been trained as a Medical Acupuncturist and I did this training in London with Osteon Manual Therapy Training.
+Although I am not an Osteopath, I have been highly trained by Osteopaths in Osteopathic Techniques, including Osteopathic Spinal Manipulation™ and Osteopathic Articulation™; I have also been trained as a Advanced Medical Acupuncturist and I did this training in London with Osteon Manual Therapy Training.

 I am registered with the ISRM (Institute of Sports and Remedial Massage) Central London, Brighton & Southampton

 I trained at the London School of Sports and Remedial Massage (LSSM).
 The LSSM has been the leader and pioneer of the profession since 1989 and have developed the Level 5 BTEC qualification over the years to best meet the needs of the clients we now treat.
 There is simply no other qualification like it!

 I trained with Kinesio UK in Kinesio Sports Taping: this tape allows range of movement and can support and reduce muscle fatigue.

 £60 for an hour, £45 for a 40 min treatment.

 More than just Sports Massage

 I trained at the London School of Sports Massage (LSSM) to become a Advanced Soft Tissue Therapist and treat people from all walks of life who have musculoskeletal injury, pain or dysfunction caused by any of life’s stresses.
 Although participating in a sport can be a common factor with many of my client’s symptoms, this is far from being the main issue that I deal with.

 With Advanced Soft Tissue Therapy, I integrate three essential clinical elements: